Powerlearnproject/se-day1-assignment-Unyimix24/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
 The development of programming languages, advent of structured programming in 1970s, establishmentof software engineering as a discipline, and introduction of Agile methodologies.
 List and briefly explain the phases of the Software Development Life Cycle.
+Requirements: this entails the gathering and documentation of user needs and system requirements.
+Design: this entails creating high-level and detail design of the Software architecture and user interface.
+Implementation: this involves the writing of code and building the software according to the design specifications.
+Testing: this implies conducting of various tests to ensure that the software meets quality standards and functional requirements.
+Deployment: this entails releasing of the Software to users and customers.
+Maintenance: this involves providing ongoing support, updates and enhancements to the software after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.